Stimulus Check Latest: Will You Get A Fourth Relief Payment?

 — Ilhan Omar (@IlhanMN) January 28, 2021

 The Biden administration, which authored the third round of stimulus, has not stated its position on a fourth check.
-The president made no mention of the possibility in a recent speech to Congress.
-And the recently announced American Families Plan does not include another relief payment.
+The president made no mention of the possibility in his first speech to Congress.
+And neither the American Jobs Plan nor the recently announced American Families Plan includes another relief payment.

 Why Is A Fourth Stimulus Check Unlikely?